moyano83/Designing-Data-Intensive-Applications/README.md

 The most widely used indexing structure is the B-tree, which keep key-value pairs sorted by key, allowing for efficient key-value lookups and range queries.
 B-trees break the database down into fixed-size blocks or pages, traditionally 4 KB in size (sometimes bigger), and read or write one page at a time.
-Each page can be identified using an address or location, which allows one page to refer to another (similar to a pointer), but on disk instead of in memory and this structure can be use to construct a tree of pages.
+Each page can be identified using an address or location, which allows one page to refer to another (similar to a pointer), but on disk instead of in memory and this structure can be used to construct a tree of pages.
 One page is designated as the root of the B-tree, which is used to start looking for a key.
 The page contains several keys and references to child pages.
 Each child is responsible for a continuous range of keys, and the keys between the references indicate where the boundaries between those ranges lie.
 A leaf page contains individual keys, which contains either the value for the key or the reference to the page where the value is.
 The number of references to child pages in one page of the B-tree is called the